 Karaburun-Sazan Marine Park

-The only marine national park in Albania, Karaburun-Sazan Marine Park protects an area of almost 2 kilometers into the sea.
-You’ll find this beautiful coastal park near Vlore in the southwest of the country.
+The only marine national park in Albania, Karaburun-Sazan Marine Park, protects an area of almost 2 kilometers into the sea.
+You’ll find this beautiful coastline park near Vlore in the southwest of the country.
 It encompasses both the Karaburun Peninsula and Sazan Island, which is Albania’s largest island.

-The main features of this exceptional park are underwater ruins of a variety of ships, dating from Greek and Roman times and from World War II.
+This exceptional park’s main features are underwater ruins of a variety of ships dating from Greek and Roman times and World War II.
 There’s also abundant marine life here, including corrals, three sea turtle species, and dolphins.
 Snorkeling and scuba diving are obviously popular things to do here.
 On the peninsula, you may come across chamois, roe deer, otters, and wild boar.